 RA experience is very important for applying to grad school (at UCR, it is extremely unlikely we would consider someone without any research experience).
 It also looks very good when applying for jobs.
 It can also be fun and a way to network with other students who have high-trajectory aspirations.
 Getting involved in research takes your undergraduate experience to the next level because you will be getting involved with a professor who is well known in their field and you will begin to know an area from the inside.

 Here’s my advice:

-Look at the Psychology Department’s web pages and, in particular, click on the Faculty Researchers link.
+Look at the Psychology Department’s web pages and click on the Faculty Researchers link.
 This will give you a list of all the faculty and their areas of specialization.
-Click on the professor’s individual links to get an idea about what they research and also explore their lab homepages (if they have one) and get a better idea of their work.
+Click on the professor’s individual links to get an idea about what they research and also explore their lab home pages and get a better idea of their work.
 Also talk with other undergrads who are already involved in research with professors and see what/who they recommend.
 You may also want to talk with the graduate students that you may know or have had as a TA and get their advice.
 But make sure you look over the web pages!

-Once you’ve determined a short list of faculty whose research you might be interested in, you can find out their office hours by checking the faculty lists by the Psychology Department’s advising office.
-In the advicing area this is also a bulletin board of announcements for research opportunities.
-Go visit faciluty during office hours and talk with them about their need for another RA, what RAs do in their lab, and what their requirement are.
+Once you’ve determined a short list of faculty whose research you might be interested in, you can find out their office hours by checking the advising web page.
+Go visit faculty during office hours and talk with them about their need for another RA, what RAs do in their lab, and what their requirements are.
 Once you’ve done a little shopping, you can make some decisions.
 Do not be bashful about visiting faculty during their office hours – this is why they have office hours!